 - Alfredo and cheese meatballs: This keto-friendly, cheesy alfredo sauce blends cauliflower florets with mozzarella cheese, garlic powder, cream cheese, and heavy cream for a rich, thick sauce.
 Serve alongside almond flour mozzarella sticks for a complete Italian meal.

-- Pizza meatballs: Everyone serves meatballs with marinara sauce — why not switch things up a bit?
+- Pizza meatballs: Many people serve meatballs with marinara sauce — why not switch things up a bit?
 Toss your meatballs in this keto-approved pizza sauce and sprinkle with parmesan cheese for a new twist on classic Italian meatballs.

 - BBQ meatballs: Most store-bought brands of barbecue sauce are filled with added sugar.
 This keto version is made from tomato sauce, apple cider vinegar, liquid smoke, and monk fruit, resulting in smoky ‘n’ sweet barbecue meatballs.

-- Buffalo meatballs: To make buffalo-style meatballs, all you need to do is toss your baked meatballs in buffalo sauce (Perfect Keto recommends Frank’s brand).
+- Buffalo meatballs: To make buffalo-style meatballs, all you need to do is toss your baked meatballs in buffalo sauce (try Frank’s brand).
 For a party-friendly appetizer, serve with toothpicks and dip in this keto ranch dressing.

 Use Grass-Fed Beef for Your Keto Meatballs

-The main ingredient in these keto meatballs is grass-fed beef.
+The main ingredient in these keto meatballs is grass-fed ground beef.
 Why is it important to choose grass-fed beef over grain-fed beef?
-Here are two ways grass-fed beef supports your health.
+Here are three ways grass-fed beef supports your health.

-Studies also show CLA helps support healthy blood sugar levels.
-In a study researching the effect of healthy fats on insulin levels, CLA improved insulin sensitivity[*].
+CLA also helps support healthy blood sugar levels.
+In a study on obese children researching the effect of healthy fats on insulin levels, CLA improved insulin sensitivity[*].

-- Vitamin A: Vitamin A is essential for the health of your vision, reproduction, and immune system.
+- Vitamin A: Vitamin A has been shown to support the health of your vision, reproduction, and immune system.

-- Vitamin E: Vitamin E acts as an antioxidant in your body, preventing free radicals, boosting the immune system, and preventing blood clots[*].
+- Vitamin E: Vitamin E may act as an antioxidant in your body, preventing free radicals and supporting your immune system[*].

-- Glutathione: Glutathione helps build and repair muscle tissue, make proteins in the body, and support the immune system[*].
+- Glutathione: Glutathione may help build and repair muscle tissue and support your immune system[*].

-- Superoxide dismutase: This enzyme breaks down potentially harmful molecules in cells, preventing damage to tissues[*].
+- Superoxide dismutase: This enzyme may break down potentially harmful molecules in cells that can damage tissues[*].

 Work These Easy Keto Meatballs Into Your Weekly Meal Plan

-With a little patience and a lot of planning, meal prep on the ketogenic diet doesn’t have to be complicated.
+With a little patience and some planning, meal prep on the ketogenic diet doesn’t have to be complicated.
 Stick to quick keto recipes you can prepare any night of the week.
 Not only will this help you stay on track with keto, but it’ll lead you to some of the fastest dinners since many of your dishes are prepared ahead of time.

-This recipe can be prepared five different ways, making them the best meatballs for your weekly meal prep.
-Plus, with less than a gram of carbohydrates per meatball, you’ll easily keep your daily carb count low without sacrificing any of the flavors you’ve come to expect from a meatball.
+This meatball recipe can be prepared in five different ways, making it a no-brainer for your weekly meal prep.
+With less than a gram of carbohydrates per meatball, you’ll keep your daily carb count low without sacrificing any of the flavors you’ve come to expect from a meatball.